mityu/yoMMD/doc/configuration.md

 - `default-model-position`: float\[2\] (optional, default: \[0, 0\])

-    The default position on the main window.
+    The default MMD model position on the main window.
 The coordinate system is like this:

 ```
            Second element    +---------- yoMMD window (nearly equals to the screen)